angarsky/diveintopython/learn/date/time.md

 print(f"The task took {elapsed_time:.2f} seconds to complete.")
 ```

 In this example, `start_time` and `end_time` are obtained by calling `time.time()` at the beginning and end of the time-consuming task, respectively.
 The difference between the two times gives the elapsed time, which is then printed out.
-The elapsed time is formatted as a string with two decimal places using f-strings.
+The calculated running time is formatted as a string with two decimal places using f-strings.

 Here's also example of time computation for graph creation in Python using the `networkx` library: